The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 In general, three specific configuration errors produce silent full-table scans.

 The second arises from omitting vector_size when calling init_vectorstore_table.
-When that parameter is missing or wrong, the embedding column is created as a bare vector with no declared dimension.
+When that parameter is missing or wrong, the provisioning call creates the embedding column as a bare vector with no declared dimension.
 As described above, pgvector requires a typed column — vector(N) — to create any index.
 The column accepts vectors of any dimension, computes distances correctly, and scans every row to do it.

 At 20K rows a sequential scan takes 40–80 ms. In a typical RAG pipeline where multiple similarity queries run concurrently per request and the downstream LLM call takes 1–3 seconds, that overhead is easily absorbed and missed.
-In such cases, the specific PostgreSQL command EXPLAIN ANALYZE on the similarity query directly shows the execution plan and real execution statistics.
-This is the fastest way to confirm whether an index is being used.
+In such cases, running EXPLAIN ANALYZE on the similarity query directly shows the execution plan and real execution statistics — the fastest way to confirm whether the planner chose an index.

 LangChain-Postgres: Provisioning the Vector Table

-When the langchain-postgres package is use the inner PGVectorStore class requires the embeddings table to be provisioned explicitly before use via init_vectorstore_table.
+When using the langchain-postgres package, PGVectorStore requires the embeddings table to be provisioned explicitly before use via init_vectorstore_table.
 This call declares the embedding column as vector(N) with an explicit dimension.
 Passing the wrong vector_size — or skipping the call — leaves the column as bare vector, and no HNSW or IVFFlat index can be built on it.

 from langchain_postgres import PGEngine, PGVectorStore